mihneasim/eea.plonebuildout.core/README.txt

 ------------------------------------------------
 **TODO:**

-* how to buildout configs
 * AT THE END: setup server side permissions and users (groups),
 * [DONE] also update http://taskman.eionet.europa.eu/projects/infrastructure/wiki/Deployment-guide
-* [DONE] how to Monit
+* how to Monit
-* how to use KGS
 * how to Apache
 * how to Pound
 * how to LDAP
 * how to memcached
 * how to email
+* how to use KGS
+* how to buildout configs + add more zope instances
+* how to pack Data.fs

-Similar, as explained in the previous chapter, th first step on using the EEA common Plone buildout is to setup the specific configuration needed.
+Similar, as explained in the previous chapter, the first step on using the EEA common Plone buildout is to setup the specific configuration needed.
 The list of all configurable settings (e.g. the number of Zope instances, port numbers, database location on file system etc.) can be found under *../eea.plonebuildout.MY-EEA-PORTAL/deployment.cfg*.
 The *[configuration]* part contains a comprehensive list of configurable options.
 The values listed here are the buildout defaults.
 In order to override any of the settings just uncomment them.